-By reimbursing a portion of student wages, the state incents employers to participate while leveraging taxpayer resources by 40 percent.
-Nearly 1,000 employers gain access to cost-effective, part-time help from motivated students eager to utilize their classroom learning in real world work situations.
+By reimbursing a portion of student wages, the state incentivizes participation by employers while leveraging taxpayer resources by 40 percent.
+Nearly 1,000 employers gain access to cost-effective, part-time help from motivated students eager to utilize their classroom learning in real-world work situations.

 A total of 56 colleges participate in SWS, including all of the state's public two-year and four-year colleges and universities, along with many independent nonprofit colleges.
 A list of participating colleges can be found in the “Resources” box to the right.
 SWS information for students and families can be found on our partner site, readysetgrad.org.

-Thank you for your interest in the State Work Study (SWS) program!
-We invite you to join nearly 1,000 currently participating employers already reaping the unique benefits of employing SWS eligible students.
-When you employ a SWS student, you get to:
+Thank you for your interest in the State Work Study (SWS) program.
+We invite you to join nearly 1,000 currently participating employers already reaping the unique benefits of employing SWS-eligible students.
+When you employ an SWS student, you get to:

 Shape the workforce.
 Train and mentor college students, ensuring graduates have the skills Washington employers need.